-Jack and Lydia Clemmons’ parents and grandparents were among the African American families who moved from the rural South to the urban mid-West and Western United States during the two Great Migrations in US history.
-Their families' histories prior to life in the rural South have not yet been well documented, as is the case with many African American families.
+Jack and Lydia Clemmons’ parents and grandparents were among the millions of African-American families who moved from the rural South to the urban mid-West and Western United States during the two Great Migrations in US history.
+Their families' histories prior to life in the rural South have not yet been well documented, as is the case with many African-American families.
 We do know that Jack's grandfather came from Martinique.

 Our Heritage programs include: